 For building products and uses that deviate from the above standard uses, a loading factor as representative as possible must be calculated and the nearest standard loading factor used.
-If the intended use suggests that a product might be used on more than one of the above surfaces, the relevant surface areas and loading factors must be summed.
+If the intended use suggests that a building product might be used on more than one of the above surfaces, the relevant surface areas and loading factors must be summed.
 The standardised loading factors for such uses are:

-- 0.8 m2/m3 for walls and ceiling;
+- 0.8 m/m for walls and ceiling;

-- 1.4 m2/m3 for walls and ceiling or walls and floor;
+- 1.4 m/m for walls and ceiling or walls and floor;

-- 1.8 m2/m3 for walls, floor and ceiling.
+- 1.8 m/m for walls, floor and ceiling.